 - Depression: If you feel severely depressed now that you have stopped drinking, this is relatively normal and is in part due to neurotransmitter changes in the brain.
 As your brainwave functioning and neurotransmitters reestablish homeostasis, your mood should lift.

 - Appetite loss: A large percentage of people will notice that their appetite changes during alcohol withdrawal.
 If you notice that you are lacking appetite, understand that it’s merely a withdrawal symptom.
 Over time as your body resets itself, your appetite should come back.

 Although these symptoms may be troublesome while you are going through them, they will pass.
 You didn’t get here overnight and you’ll need some time to adjust to being sober.
 Over time, your brain and body will reset itself and you’ll feel better and better.

 While addiction can be a devastating disease, with the right help it’s possible to successfully learn the tools necessary to live free of addiction.
-Through individualized programs tailored to meet your needs and help you recover from addiction, New Start Recovery assists through the detoxification process as well as facilitating the next phase of recovery.
+Through individualized programs tailored to meet your needs and help you recover from addiction, New Start Detox assists through the detoxification process as well as facilitating the next phase of recovery.
 Call (833) 433-0448 today.

 [cta_large]Join the conversation on Facebook and tell us your thoughts on Detox.[/cta_large]